The Seasonal Slow Living Way to Welcome Autumn

 Do you ever wonder why everyone seems to go crazy with fall vibes?
 People love decorating for fall.
 People love sharing videos on social media that try to capture the look and feel of fall.

-As we talk in this video about the slow living way to embrace this season, I think we’ll begin to uncover the answer to this very question.
+In this post, we'll begin to uncover the answer to this very question.

 1. Notice What is Happening in Nature

 It’s been beginning to feel like fall here in Kentucky.
 And it’s had me thinking lately, that there is so much more to fall than the trees changing colors and losing their leaves.
-I think that is what we frequently notice, but in recent years as I’ve been paying closer attention, I’m noticing the host of other changes that are taking place as well.
+In recent years, as I’ve been paying closer attention, I’m noticing the host of other changes that are taking place as well.

-I’m here visiting with my mom for a couple of days and I was unloading a few things from the car and into the camper last night when I pulled up to her house, I really noticed the smell of fall in the air.
+Last night when I pulled up the driveway to my house, I really noticed the smell of fall in the air.
 I didn’t know until a couple of years ago that there is a good explanation for this.
-I learned that there are certain microbes that live in the soil that give off an earthy smell - especially after a rain and it had rained here last night.
+I learned that there are certain microbes that live in the soil that give off an earthy smell - especially after a rain.
 Also, as the leaves on trees begin to break down they release organic compounds that have the aroma that we typically associate with autumn.

-But if you set aside the cultural shared belief of this, and look with really curious eyes, it seems you may often find that many things become more interesting—that the weathered look becomes beautiful in its own way, more complex, more nuanced and perhaps, even while the life is fading, in some ways more alive.
-It’s a belief that aging things lose their beauty.
+Yet if you set aside this cultural shared belief and look with really curious eyes, you may often find that many things become more interesting—like the moss covered log I noticed on my walk.
+The weathered look becomes beautiful in its own way–more complex, more nuanced and perhaps, even while the life is fading, in some ways more alive.
+It’s only a belief that aging things lose their beauty and often this belief is simply untrue.

 2. Take an Inventory of your Beliefs

-This reminds me that this is a good time of year to take stock of your current belief system - seasonal check-in, if you will.
+Thinking about this reminds me that now is a good time of year to take stock of your current belief system - a seasonal check-in, if you will.
 I think it is really wise to do this from time to time, as our beliefs are the lens through which we view our lives.
 If those beliefs are positive and encouraging, we are more likely to be happier and feeling like we are making progress in our lives.

 As an example, when I thought about this, I asked myself, what are my beliefs about money?
 The first thing that popped into my mind is “It’s hard to get.”
 That is a belief that I currently am holding that can’t be serving me well.
-I know there are many people that think money is easy to come by and those are the people that it is flowing easily into their life.
+I know there are many people that think money is easy to come by and those are the people for which money is flowing easily into their lives.

 3. Physically Slow Down

-What can you do to encourage yourself to enjoying slowing down in the home.
+What can you do to encourage yourself to enjoying slowing down in the home?
 Maybe it’s bringing out the warm cozy things in the house so that you can savor the cool mornings and evenings that are coming.
-I like to light candles more often this time of year as well.
+I like to light candles more often this time of year.

 4. Fall Cleaning

 I mentioned a moment ago about how plants are beginning to shut down for winter - this is nature’s process of cleansing and renewal.
 It can be a reminder for us to spend time doing this as well.
 This might look like cleaning up the gardens and putting them to rest for winter.
-It’s a great time to take time to consider what no longer serves you inside your home - clear clutter, make space, make the home a place that feels good to relax and linger.
+I like to take time to consider what no longer serves me inside my home as well- clear clutter, make space, make the home a place that feels good to relax and linger.

-I always find that after getting rid of things that no longer serve a purpose in a space that the energy of the space feels so good.
+I always find that after getting rid of things that no longer serve a purpose, the energy of the space feels so good.
 We did this in the laundry room last weekend, and every time I walk in there now it’s like I take a deep breath and I smile because the space just feels good.

 5. Let Go